 Tracking metrics is a whole science.
 If you want to dive deep into it, check out our list of best books about metrics (or leave it to the professional UX designers).

-Now that we have figured out how to measure both effectiveness and efficiency, we get to measuring satisfaction, the key of user experience studies.
+Now that we have figured out how to measure both effectiveness and efficiency, we get to measuring satisfaction, the key to user experience studies.

 Single Ease Question (SEQ)